Bob Hayes: Postseason

+Legal troubles

+In March 1979, Hayes was convicted in Texas of 3 charges of selling drugs to an undercover officer and sentenced to five years.
+Two of the three charges were overturned upon appeal, and he was released due to good behavior after serving 10 months in prison.
+He continued to battle drug and alcohol problems and went to rehab on three occasions.
+Hayes moved back to Jacksonville in the mid-1990s to live with his parents and returned to Florida A&M and completed work on his bachelor's degree in elementary education in 1994.
+He spent much of his time speaking out against drug abuse and urging athletes to work toward their college degree.

 Death

 On September 18, 2002, Hayes died in his hometown of Jacksonville of kidney failure, after battling prostate cancer and liver ailments.

 Pro Football Hall of Fame

 2004 controversy

 Hayes was close to being inducted into the Pro Football Hall of Fame in 2004, but was denied the opportunity in the final round of decision-making.
 The decision was marred by controversy, with many claiming that the Hall of Fame Senior Selection Committee had a bias against members of the Dallas Cowboys and other NFL teams.
 Others believe Hayes' legal and drug use issues marred his chances.
 Shortly after the announcement of the new 2004 Hall of Fame members, long-time Sports Illustrated writer Paul Zimmerman resigned from the Selection Committee in protest of the decision to leave Hayes out of the Hall.
 Zimmerman eventually returned as a Hall of Fame voter.